 1&1 is a web hosting provider based out of Montabaur, Germany.
 While it couldn’t quite make the cut in our best web hosting guide, the company has still been at it for quite awhile, founded back in 1988.

 Recently, it’s updated the roster of services to include a website builder.
-While severely lacking in ease of use, the builder combines the features of some of the best website builders on the market under one roof.
+While severely lacking in ease of use, the builder combines some of the best website builders on the market under one roof.
 It has a slew of options and features as well.

 Over the course of this 1&1 website builder review, we’ll talk about what this builder gets right and where it struggles.
 Overall, it’s a surprisingly dense service, one that struggles to keep up, though, because of an overzealous interface.